YehorK/Whispers-of-the-Fountain-VR/README.md

 [![Watch the video](https://img.youtube.com/vi/AP2FHY7DFlo/maxresdefault.jpg)](https://youtu.be/AP2FHY7DFlo)

 ## Storyline Overview
+Our project is an immersive VR experience taking players on a treasure-hunting adventure, blending mystery, humor, and local Okanagan lore.
+The story begins with the protagonist discovering an ancient journal at their house.
+The journal reveals the legend of Ogopogo, a spirit imprisoned beneath a fountain, whose freedom hinges on the retrieval of his scattered soul fragments.
+Guided by the journal, the player explores the UBCO Courtyard, solving puzzles and interacting with landmarks.

+Whispering fragments offer both guiding clues and comic relief via 3D localized audio, as the player pieces together Ogopogo's spirit.
+The journey culminates at the fountain, where the player reunites the fragments to free Ogopogo.
+The story ends with a twist as Ogopogo’s sarcastic remarks challenge the expectations of treasure and reward.
+With our project, we hope to showcase potential for immersive storytelling, combining exploration, problem-solving, and a humor-driven narrative to create a captivating player experience.

 ## Project Features
 In the game progression order we explain the storyline elements, the game logic as well as the implemented game core mechanics.